PatrickAlphaC/hardhat-fund-me-fcc/README.md

 ### Typescript differences
 1. `.js` files are now `.ts`
 2. We added a bunch of typescript and typing packages to our `package.json`.
 They can be installed with:
-   1. `npm install @typechain/ethers-v5 @typechain/hardhat @types/chai @types/node ts-node typechain typescript`
+   1. `yarn add @typechain/ethers-v5 @typechain/hardhat @types/chai @types/node ts-node typechain typescript`
 3. The biggest one being [typechain](https://github.com/dethcrypto/TypeChain)
    1. This gives your contracts static typing, meaning you'll always know exactly what functions a contract can call.
    2. This gives us `factories` that are specific to the contracts they are factories of.
 See the tests folder for a version of how this is implemented.